International reactions to the Rohingya genocide: France

 French President Emmanuel Macron described the situation as "genocide" and "ethnic purification", and alluded to the prospect of UN-led intervention.
 In a statement, the French foreign ministry said: "As we recently indicated, France is concerned by the deteriorating security and humanitarian situation in Rakhine State.
 It calls for the cessation of violence against the civilian populations who have been forced to flee in huge numbers and demands that the Burmese security forces ensure their protection and guarantee the restoration of safe humanitarian access.
 We reaffirm our support for the work of the humanitarian organizations on the ground.
 They provide aid and protection to all civilian populations.
 We are helping the French NGOs in order to respond to the needs of the affected populations as well as the internally displaced persons in Rakhine State; this is in addition to France’s voluntary contribution to the Office of the United Nations High Commissioner for Refugees (UNHCR).
 France calls on Bangladesh to continue to accept the Rohingya who are seeking refuge within its borders.
 A political solution must be found in order to put an end to this cycle of violence.
 In this respect, we reaffirm our support for the Burmese government in implementing the recommendations of the Advisory Commission on Rakhine State chaired by Kofi Annan".

 President Macron discussed the Rohingya crisis with Bangladeshi Nobel laureate Muhammad Yunus.
 He also met with Bangladeshi Prime Minister Sheikh Hasina and pledged continued support for achieving a permanent solution to the conflict.

 Gambia

-The Gambia filed a case against Myanmar at the International Court of Justice for the Rohingya genocide in 2019.
-Myanmar has sought to dismiss the case believing that the Gambia is acting as a proxy for the Organisation of Islamic Cooperation and not as a "country in its own right".
+In 2019, The Gambia filed a case against Myanmar at the International Court of Justice for the Rohingya genocide.
+Myanmar sought to dismiss the case, arguing that the Gambia is acting as a proxy for the Organisation of Islamic Cooperation and not as a "country in its own right".